algochoi/algorand-onboard/README.md

 goal clerk compile  -d ~/node/testnetdata -D mybin.tealc
 ```

+Funnily enough, you always need to have a node running in order to compile a TEAL program (as of writing this).
+There is an example of how to do this using the Python SDK in `py-scripts`.
+You can supply a sandbox endpoint or a publicly available one (e.g. from the Developer's Academy) for ease of use.

 ### Stateless Contracts
 [Docs here](https://developer.algorand.org/docs/features/asc1/stateless/).
 LogicSigs generally fall into this category.
+Stateless contracts do not read state from the blockchain, which means it is computationally cheaper to execute and has more op-code budget compared to stateful contracts.

 ### Stateful Contracts
 [Tutorial here](https://developer.algorand.org/docs/features/asc1/stateful/hello_world)

 ### PyTeal
 [Pyteal](https://github.com/algorand/pyteal) can generate TEAL code by using Python code.

-Here is an example game that uses PyTeal to generate a smart contract to play Battleship: [AlgoShip](https://github.com/jasonpaulos/algoship)
+Here is an example game that uses PyTeal to generate a smart contract to play Battleship: [AlgoShip](https://github.com/jasonpaulos/algoship).

-You can also examine transactions on the Algorand blockchain (Mainnet, Testnet, etc.) using [Algoexplorer](https://testnet.algoexplorer.io/).
+You can also examine transactions on the Algorand blockchain (MainNet, TestNet, etc.) using [Algoexplorer](https://testnet.algoexplorer.io/).
 Try searching up your sample transaction by sender address and more!

 ## Development
 ### [go-algorand](https://github.com/algorand/go-algorand)